BlakeWilliams/bat/README.md

 - `/` Division
 - `%` Modulus

-More comprehensive casting logic would be welcome in the form of a PR to work around some potential bugs and edge cases due to the naive casting implementation.
+More comprehensive casting logic would be welcome in the form of a PR.

 ## TODO